Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-01.md

 ## Class Learning Objectives

-The goal of this class is to improve and develop your JavaScript skills and knowledge and to further develop your skills in software development.
+The goal of this class is to improve and develop your JavaScript skill, knowledge, and to further develop your skills in software development.

+By the end of the class you should be able to:

 - Write quality modern JS
 - Use functions and variables to create front end applications
+- Create classes and instances of classes
+- Use Objects and arrays

 <!-- > -->